marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 Another month, another edition of our Mobility Sessions!
 This time, we decided to host the event at our HQ in beautiful Hamburg.

 The theme of the evening was voice AI’s influence on the future of ride-sharing.
-Intrigued?
-Find out when our next Mobility Sessions are coming to a [city near you](https://www.wundermobility.com/mobility-sessions/)!
+Sound intriguing?
+Find out when our next Mobility Sessions are coming to a [city near you](https://www.wundermobility.com/mobility-sessions/).

 ***